Short program (figure skating): Overview

-Skaters' and teams' entire performance during their short program is evaluated by three program components: composition, presentation, and skating skills.
-Both partners of pair skating and ice dancing teams must demonstrate the criteria equally.
-Unity, connections between and within elements, choreography reflecting the skaters' musical phrase and form, multidimensional movements and use of space, and pattern and ice coverage are considered when judges evaluate skaters' composition, which the ISU defines as "the intentional, developed and/or original arrangement of the repertoire of all types of movements into a meaningful whole according to the principles of proportion, unity, space, pattern, and musical structure".
-When evaluating skaters' presentation, which is defined as "the demonstration of engagement, commitment and involvement based on an understanding of the music and composition", judges must take into account skaters' expressiveness and projection the variety and contrast of their energy and movements, their musical sensitivity and timing, and for pair skaters and ice dancers, unison, oneness and awareness of space.
-The following must be considered when judging skaters' skating skills, which is defined as "the ability of the Skater to execute the skating repertoire of steps, turns, and skating movement, with blade and body control": variety of edges, steps, turns, movements and directions; clarity of edges, steps, turns, movements and body control; balance and glide; power and speed; and flow.
+Skaters' and teams' entire performance is evaluated by three program components: composition, presentation, and skating skills.
+Both pair skating partners must demonstrate the criteria equally.
+Unity, connections between and within elements, choreography reflecting the skaters' musical phrase and form, multidimensional movements and use of space, and pattern and ice coverage are considered when judges evaluate skaters' composition.
+The ISU defines composition as "the intentional, developed and/or original arrangement of the repertoire of all types of movements into a meaningful whole according to the principles of proportion, unity, space, pattern, and musical structure".
+Judges also evaluate skaters' presentation, which is defined as "the demonstration of engagement, commitment and involvement based on an understanding of the music and composition".
+Judges must consider skaters' expressiveness and projection, the variety and contrast of their energy and movements, their musical sensitivity and timing, and, for pair skaters, "oneness and awareness of space".
+The following must be considered when judging skaters' skating skills, which is defined as "the ability of the Skater to execute the skating repertoire of steps, turns, and skating movement, with blade and body control": variety of edges, steps, turns, movements and directions; clarity of edges, steps, turns, movements and body control; balance and glide; power and speed; flow; and for pair skaters, unison.

-Nathan Chen from the United States holds the highest recorded single men’s short program score at 113.97, which he scored at the 2022 Beijing Olympics.
-Russian skater Kamila Valieva holds the highest single women's short program score of 90.45, which she earned at the 2022 European Championships in Tallinn, Estonia.
+Nathan Chen from the United States holds the highest recorded single men's short program score at 113.97, which he scored at the 2022 Beijing Olympics.
+Russian skater Kamila Valieva holds the highest single women's short program score of 87.42, which she earned at the 2021 Rostelecom Cup in Sochi, Russia.
+Valieva also previously held the world record with a score of 90.45 at the 2022 European Figure Skating Championships, from which she was disqualified due to doping.
 Chinese pairs team Sui Wenjing and Han Cong hold the highest pair skating short program score of 84.41, which they earned at 2022 Beijing Olympics.
 Wenjing and Cong also hold the two highest short program scores.

 Requirements

+Single skating

 The short program for senior single skaters consists of seven required elements.
 The sequence of the elements is optional.
 Skaters can choose their own music, but their programs must be skated in harmony with it.
+If a skater executes an extra jump or jumps, "only the individual jump(s) which is not according to requirements will have no value".
+Jumps are judged in the order of their execution.

 Men single senior skaters must have the following elements in their short program: